 You will need UKCA marking, if you place your equipment for potentially explosive atmospheres / hazardous locations on the market in Great Britain.

-UKCA marking has been introduced on 1 January, 2021, after which manufacturers can use it on a voluntary basis, if their products already have CE marking.
+UKCA marking has been introduced on 1 January 2021 after which manufacturers can use it on a voluntary basis, if their products already have CE marking.
 There is a transition period until 31 December, 2022, when Great Britain continues to recognise CE marking.
-From 1 January, 2023, all ATEX related products need to be UKCA (UKEx) certified, products with CE marking accompanied with a UKCA certificate can still be shipped.
-From 1 January, 2023, UKCA physical marking on the products will be mandatory and CE marking will no longer be recognised.

-If you have CE marking for your equipment from DEKRA Certification BV (0344), DEKRA Testing and Certification GmbH (0158) or another EU Notified Body, your certificate remains valid in the European Economic Area.
-If you are located in Great Britain, you need to appoint an authorised representative or responsible person based in the EU, EEA or Northern Ireland in order to place goods on the market in the EU.
+Please note, if you have CE marking for your equipment from DEKRA Certification BV (0344), DEKRA Testing and Certification GmbH (0158) or another EU Notified Body, your certificate remains valid in the European Economic Area.
+If you are located in Great Britain, you need to appoint an authorised representative or responsible person based in order to place goods on the market in the EU.

 In our FAQ, you will find the answers to the questions we get time and again.
 Check it out frequently, because we will add more questions and answers to them from our experts.

 New regulations, roles and changes relevant to placing medical devices on the UK market with the introduction of UKCA marking.
 Learn more about UKCA and DEKRA's process in this Greenpaper